 If you are a project owner, or an admin or owner of the account that includes the project, you can create a GitHub integration for the project.
 Check the integration permissions for more information.

-To add a new GitHub Integration to a project, click the Settings tab in your project, then choose Integrations in the header.
+To add a new GitHub Integration to a project, click the MORE tab in your project, then choose Integrations in the sidebar.

 Connect your GitHub account